For this article I researched the answer to a common weight loss dilemma: why am I losing weight but not inches off my ___ (belly, hips, or wherever)?

 (Not a good thing.)

-The Center for Disease Control & Prevention says healthy weight loss goals aim for 1-2 lb. per week, and weight loss pros in the medical & nutritional communities recommend those guidelines as well.
+The Center for Disease Control & Prevention says healthy weight loss goals aim for 1-2 lb. lost per week, and weight loss pros in the medical & nutritional communities recommend those guidelines as well.

 Weight loss experts have often said something along the lines of